-The Payne selection panel will choose finalists by the end of January.
-Candidates selected for final consideration will be invited to Washington, D.C. for interviews and to prepare a writing sample in mid-February.
+The Payne selection panel will choose finalists in the beginning of December 2020.
+Candidates selected for final consideration will be invited to Washington, D.C. for interviews in mid-January.
 The program will pay the cost of accommodations and travel to Washington, DC from within the continental United States, Hawaii, and Alaska.
 The program will strive to complete the selection process and make offers to ten fellows soon after the interview.

 Applicants should carefully review the USAID Foreign Service requirements for medical and security clearances.
 Participation in the Payne Program is conditional upon successful completion of pre-employment procedures specified by the U.S. Agency for International Development, including background investigations for a security clearance, medical examinations (to include spouse and eligible family members if applicable) and drug tests.
 Failure to meet medical and security requirements may result in an applicant’s disqualification from the fellowship program and reimbursement to the U.S. government of financial assistance paid in connection with the applicant’s education.
 For more information, see http://www.usaid.gov/work-usaid/careers/foreign-service/foreign-service-officer-faq.